010 Coding Collective

 What is vibe coding?
 The shortest summary: you do it based on vibes.
-That’s of course the opposite of what a programmer does.
+That’s the opposite of what a programmer does.
 They don’t do anything on vibes, always look at the logic and make sure everything makes sense based on systems and architecture.
+We explain the term in full in what is vibe coding; this article is about the difference with AI-assisted coding.

 The AI-assisted coder is still interested in the output.
 The vibe coder is not.
 They’re only interested in: does it work, does it look good.